Dr. Phil Johnson

 Where I come from

-Born in Philadelphia while father was in seminary.
-Parents moved to Wisconsin, then Indiana, then Connecticut, and then Washington State as my father pastored small churches in the CBA.
+I was born in Philadelphia while my father was in seminary.
+My parents moved to Wisconsin, then Indiana, then Connecticut, and then Washington State as my father pastored small churches in the CBA.

 My faith story

 Although I regularly heard the gospel as a young child, I was not ready to receive the Lord until around age 7 when I heard Billy Graham on television as he spoke from a crusade in New York.
 That evening as I went to bed I asked my father how to receive Jesus.
 He told me to just ask.
 So after the door was closed I did just that.
 My next thought was that nothing happened so that maybe I did it wrong.
 I tried again with similar results.
 As I thought this through, I realized that it wasn’t how I felt that was important, but what I believed about Jesus’ invitation and my response to it.
 I was then at peace knowing that my salvation was now assured by His promise.

 Why I teach at Multnomah